 - Do something that makes you sweat twice a week: Perform short intensive 30 minute workouts 1-2 times a week.
-These exercises should get your heart pumping faster, your breathing heavier and your brow sweating harder.
+These exercises should get your heart pumping faster, your breathing heavier and your brow sweating harder for optimum lymphatic circulation.

 - Perform lower intensity exercise the rest of the week: Try to do lower intensity exercises 4-5 days a week such as walking, Pilates, yoga or swimming.
 I find performing a few sun salutation sequences each morning is an excellent way to work a variety of different muscle groups and fill some of your movement quota before you’ve even left the house.

 - Get enough rest: Make sure you get enough rest and sleep between workouts, especially if you’re doing intensive training.
 If you start to find that your sleep patterns are disturbed and you’re not getting adequate sleep then you may have to readjust your exercise schedule and reduce the intensity of your workouts.

 - Start exercising TODAY: The worst thing you can do for your skin is not exercise at all, so get some extra movement into your day and slowly build up to a regular routine that works for you.